 Why Pet Screening is Always a Good Idea

 Although some landlords legally forbid pets, more and more people are getting one.
-Which means there’s more demand for rental properties that accommodate pets, like dogs.
+Which means there’s more demand for rental properties that accommodate pets, like dogs and other animals.

-In this article, we at Peak Residential will discuss what a proper pet screening process is, why landlords need to do it, and how they can go about performing them.
+In this article, we at Peak Residential will discuss what a proper pet screening process is, why landlords need to do it before allowing an animal into the property, and how they can go about performing a pet screening.
 We'll also provide some tips on what to keep in mind while going through the pet screening proccess.

 What is Pet Screening?

-The pet screening process is assessing an animals behaviour.
+The pet screening process is assessing an pets behaviour.
 It determines whether or not the pet would be the right fit for a particular home or living situation.
-This usually involves observing the animals behaviour in a variety of situations.
-For instance, when meeting new people, left alone, or encountering other pets.
+This usually involves observing the pets behaviour in a variety of situations.
+For instance, their animals behaviour when meeting new people, left alone, or encountering other pets.

-The pet screening process can also involve testing the animals reactions to different stimuli, such as loud noises or sudden movements.
-Screenings can help filter aggresive dog breeds.
+The pet screening process can also involve testing the pets reactions to different stimuli, such as loud noises or sudden movements.
+Pet screenings can help filter aggresive dog breeds.
 The goal of pet screening is to help landlords and property managers make informed decisions about which pets to allow in their rental properties.

 Why is Pet Screening Important?

-A pet screening can also help landlords avoid potential liability issues associated with renting to pet owners with aggressive or uncontrolled pets.
+A pet screening can also help landlords avoid potential liability issues associated with renting to pet owners with aggressive or uncontrolled animals.
 Furthermore, landlords can maintain good relationships with neighbours.

 How to Do a Pet Screening

-Pet screening is a comprehensive process.
-You need to take a few steps to screen an applicant’s pet properly.
-These steps include requiring a pet screening application, conducting a pet interview, verifying veterinary references, and reviewing the animals rental history (if available).
-Consider the following:
+Pet screening process is a comprehensive. landlords need to take a few steps to screen an applicant’s pet properly.
+These steps include requiring a pet screening application, conducting a pet interview, verifying veterinary references, and reviewing the pets rental history (if available).
+Consider the following during the pet screening process:

 Pet Application